 Back in 2016, Rene and Casey Nezhoda purchased a Farrah Fawcett storage locker in San Diego.
 The couple explained in their YouTube video that they paid $3,500 for a locker that promised a lot of collectibles.

 Rene said that Farrah had several storage lockers where she stored her memorabilia when she was alive.
-These lockers held everything from her driver’s license to other collectibles, which they believe included that infamous red bathing suit.
+Allegedly, these lockers held everything from her driver’s license to other collectibles, which they believe included that infamous red bathing suit.

 What Rene and Casey Didn’t Know

-It turns out that the Charlie’s Angels star had willed these storage lockers to her nephew Greg Walls, along with $500,000.
-What had originally happened was that Walls hired David Pinsky to catalog and organize these storage locker assets.
-He came trusted as he was a close friend of Farrah’s.
-Pinsky came back to the nephew stating that there was undesirable merchandise such as damaged outdoor furniture inside the lockers.
-Thus, the nephew didn’t pursue obtaining the contents inside.
+It turns out that the Charlie’s Angels star had willed these storage lockers to a relation of the Charlie’s Angel star. along with $500,000.
+According to The Blast, that reportedly had originally happened was that relative hired David Pinsky to catalog and organize these storage locker assets.
+Allegedly, he came trusted as he was a close friend of Farrah’s.
+It appears, Pinsky came back to the relative stating that there was undesirable merchandise such as damaged outdoor furniture inside the lockers.
+Thus, it may be assumed that the relation didn’t pursue obtaining the contents inside.

 It turns out that this “friend” was working on behalf of Fawcett’s former manager Richard Francis and Ryan O’Neal, who was Farrah’s long-term partner until her 2009 death.
-It was not until the nephew began to notice an abundance of Farrah Fawcett memorabilia on online auction sites that he realized that he had been scammed.
+Allegedly, it was not until the relation began to notice an abundance of Farrah Fawcett memorabilia on online auction sites that he realized that they had been scammed.

 Storage Lockers ‘Cherry Picked’

-The nephew is now suing the trio of David Pinsky, Richard Francis and Ryan O’Neal over the contents inside of the storage lockers.
-He wants a full inventory of items, as well as the full return of the memorabilia.
+Allegedly, that relation is now suing the trio of David Pinsky, Richard Francis and Ryan O’Neal over the contents inside of the storage lockers.
+They want a full inventory of items, as well as the full return of the memorabilia.

 This is not the first dramatic Storage Wars headlines of late.
 Auctioneer Dan Dotson recently revealed that he sold a storage locker with a safe containing $7.5 million dollars inside.
 Although this was not filmed for the popular show, this story may have piqued the interest of those who may want to go on their own storage locker treasure hunt.